You’re Doing It Wrong: What to Do When Incidents Escalate in Reverse

 Forward Escalation

 This is the normal mode of incident resolution.
-The best-case scenario is a user that can achieve incident resolution via a self-service portal or a good knowledge-base.
+The best-case scenario is a user who can achieve incident resolution via a self-service portal or a good knowledge base.
 If not, then they engage the Service Desk.
 Most Service Desks are measured on first-contact resolution, so they make their best effort to resolve the issue, but if they cannot, they escalate to a more specialized group.
 If that group cannot resolve it, it goes to senior engineering.
 If they cannot resolve it, the senior engineers engage vendor support.

 That’s the typical flow.
-Inherent in this flow is a funnel-effect.
-The majority of issues are resolved at the earlier stages, and are done so in the shortest amount of time and for the least expense.
+Inherent in this flow is a funnel effect.
+The majority of issues are resolved at the earlier stages and are done so in the shortest amount of time and for the least expense.
 Escalations are time-consuming and expensive.
 They should be used sparingly for only the most complex issues.
 It’s also worth noting, that this entire escalation process can be executed without any management involvement.

 Reverse Escalation

 This unofficial process starts with management engagement.
 The point of engagement varies, but it is usually the highest-ranking IT manager, director, or CIO that the customer feels confident contacting.
 In this case, let’s say it’s the CIO.
 Then, the CIO contacts the manager or director mostly closely aligned to the function that is impacted.
-Then that manager or director feels the pressure of the CIO to act quickly, and finds the best and most senior engineer to put on the incident.
+Then that manager or director feels the pressure of the CIO to act quickly and find the best and most senior engineer to put on the incident.
 That engineer might be the brightest, but may not be familiar with the common incidents, so he or she may reverse escalate to a support team to fix the actual issue.

 Why does Reverse Escalation exist?